adobe/aepsdk_flutter/plugins/flutter_aepcore/README.md

 ```dart
 String version = await MobileCore.extensionVersion;
 ```

 ### initializeWithAppId
-It initializes AEP SDKs by automatically registering all extensions bundled with the application and enabling automatic lifecycle tracking by default.
+Initialize the AEP SDK by automatically registering all extensions bundled with the application and enabling automatic lifecycle tracking.

 appId: Configures the SDK with the provided mobile property environment ID configured from the Data Collection UI.